aasimsani/artificial_manga_panel_dataset/README.md

 # Artifical Manga Panel Dataset - AMP-D
+## The problem
 I love manga, but can't read Japanese.
-So I decided to build something that'll help me translate the manga into English.
-Sadly I couldn't find a dataset to train my speech bubble detector on so I made this.
+And Google Translate isn't so great with Japanese text localization and doesn't offer a free solution for OCR+translation.
+So I decided to build something that'll help me translate the manga more efficiently into English.
+Additionally, the technology to detect the speech bubbles could also help official translators translate manga faster.
+Sadly I couldn't find a dataset which was free and publicly available to train my speech bubble detector on so I made this.

 ## What is in this repo?
 This repository contains the associated files and links to create an artificial manga panel dataset.